 Additionally, don’t feed parakeets meat, animal products, processed food, or candies.
 Even if these foods don’t kill or injure the bird immediately, they are far from healthy.

 If you find yourself chopping up a pineapple for whatever reason, it is perfectly safe to give some to your parakeet.
-Not only will your parakeet likely love the pineapple, but it has numerous of nutritional benefits for the bird.
+Not only will your parakeet likely love the pineapple, but it has numerous nutritional benefits for the bird.
 If you feed the pineapple in moderation, it makes a delicious treat for your parakeet.

 Featured Image Credit: manfredrichter, Pixabay